DaveLiddament/sarb/docs/SarbFormat.md

 - Write a [Results Parser](NewResultsParser.md) that translates the tool's output into something SARB understands
 - Make the tool output data in the `sarb.json` format

-In most cases it is probably easier to add support for outputting the `sarb.json` to the static analysis tool rather then writing a Results Parser.
+In most cases it is probably easier to add support for outputting the `sarb.json` to the static analysis tool rather than writing a Results Parser.

 ## Format